ShedBarney/6or7hills/README.md

 Our hippo only made it to six of the seven hills of Edinburgh (sorry Craiglockhart) due to certain _slide constraints_.

+---

+_Craiglockhart hill is split into two (easter and wester)...that's about all there is to say about it_

+---

 They took the following route:

 ### The Route